apache/predictionio/docs/manual/engines/itemrank/index.md

 > **Note: Name of EntityType and Properties**
 >
-> Although you are allowed to use different names for the Entity Type and Properties as long as they represent same meaning (For example, use the name `user` instead of `pio_user`.
-Use `t` instead of `pio_starttime`).
-We highly recommend to follow our name convention when use built-in engines.
+> Although you are allowed to use different names for the Entity Type and Properties as long as they represent same meaning (For example, use the name `user` instead of `pio_user` or use `t` instead of `pio_starttime`).
+We highly recommend to follow our name convention when using built-in engines.
 If you use diffrent names for these attributes, you need to modify the `attributeNames` field defined in the file `datasource.json`.

 > **Note: Extra User and Item Entity Properties**
 >